dmouscher/nomic/rules-3.md

 Mobile units may move to adjacent TILES at a movement cost.
 Destroyed units are completely removed.
 Capitals may not be destroyed, and may not have units on them.
 Units may exist on harvested TILES, however said harvest produces no resources so long as a unit shares the TILE.
+Immobile units must be on claimed tiles and can only be constructed on owned tiles.
+Any immobile unit that is not on a claimed tile or an owned tile is destroyed.
+The creation cost of that unit is not refunded.
+Units placed on water tiles are an exception to this.

 ## 322